govex/open-data-inventory/post.md

 ____

 ####A note about sensitivity
 Philadelphia's inventory lists all datasets that it uncovers, even those that will never be released due to sensitive content such as Personally Identifiable Information or security concerns.
-Datasets that are determined to contain sensitive information are listed with the following note: *"Some data sets in this inventory cannot be published as open data.
+Philadelphia lists the following notes with datasets that contain sensitive information: *"Some data sets in this inventory cannot be published as open data.
 Others could be published after sensitive data is removed (such as personal information)."*
 _____

 **Step 1.** [Identify Datasets](identify-datasets.md)